exogress/developer-site/config-1_x_0.md

 - Any segment. `?` symbol is used to match parameter value that doesn't contain `/` and exists
 - Any number of segments. `*` is just like `?` but allows `/` symbol
 - Choice.
 Any of the provided values are allowed on the position
 - Regular Expression.
-Segment starting and eding with `/` symbol is treated as a regular excpression.
+Segment starting and ending with `/` symbol is treated as a regular expression.
 - `~` (yaml notation for `nil`).
 Optionally any value.
-Used only to capture the value, does not affects the filtering.
+Used only to capture the value, does not affect the filtering.

 ### Exceptions